morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```

 This test was conducted in client mode at a distance of about 5 meters with 2 walls between the adapter and wifi router.
 The test was on 5 GHz on a clean DFS channel.
 This test shows that this adapter can certainly provide AC1200 performance and it is a good adapter to take on the road.
 It does not have long range so use as an AP should be limited to same room or short distance and monitor mode performance is not going to let you reach out long distances.
 It appears the twpower is fixed on this adapter at 18 dBm.
 I am posting this additional paragraph because a user expressed some displeasure at not being able to get this adapter to do what he wanted.
-My suggestion is that anyone that is not sure of what you need, go to `disccusions` or `issues` and ask.
+My suggestion is that anyone that is not sure of what you need, go to `issues` and ask.

 ```
 >=====>  Walmart  <=====<